 Heather further says:

-So it’s no different than like a very, very small water utility, which has to make those same decisions.
-If I choose to do more replacement of this, I can’t do some of that.
+So it’s no different than, like a very, very small water utility, which has to make those same decisions.
+If I choose to do more replacement for this, I can’t do some of that.

-It’s just really decision-making and thought process used.
-I don’t think there is a level at which it’s too low to do asset management.
+It’s just really the decision-making and thought process used.
+I don’t think there is a level at which it’s too low to do infrastructure asset management.

-Yes, just keep it at the right scale.
+Yes, just keep it on the right scale.
 And you don’t need a 500-page document if you’ve got a 10- household water utility.

 And you don’t need a 10-million-dollar program either.
 If you’ve got five assets, a piece of paper might do or an Excel spreadsheet.

 As long as you lower down your sophistication level, anybody, any size system can do it.

 And I think you’d be hard-pressed to find anybody that would not benefit from using infrastructure asset management at any level.